maksym-lepekh/asyop/getting-started.md

 ## CMake subdirectory
 One of the option is to download the library sources from github repo and somehow add it to project root (git submodule, ExternalProject_add, etc.).
 In this case, the library can be added into client's project through CMake command: `add_subdirectory(${path_to_asyop}/lib)`.
-After that, client's project will be populated with a
+After that, client's project will be populated with a new target: `asyop::asyop`.
+Use it to link the target with asy::op.

 ## Package manager dependency

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTExNjQxNjVdfQ==
+eyJoaXN0b3J5IjpbMjA3Mjg3NzgzXX0=
 -->